 NAD+ dosage depends entirely on how you take it.
-Oral supplements need 500mg or more daily because most is destroyed before reaching your cells.
-Subcutaneous injections bypass that problem, so 100-200mg three times a week is enough.
+Oral supplements need 500mg+ daily because most is destroyed before reaching your cells.
+Subcutaneous injections bypass that, so 100-200mg three times a week is enough.
 IV therapy goes higher because it is used for acute protocols.
 Here is exactly how much to take for your goal and delivery method.

-- Dosage varies 5-10x between oral and injectable — same molecule, completely different delivery math
+- Dosage varies 5-10x between oral and injectable forms.
+Same molecule, very different delivery math.

-- SubQ injections: 100-200mg, 3x/week is the standard protocol backed by clinical logic
+- SubQ injections of 100-200mg, 3x/week are the standard evidence-based protocol for most people.

-- IV NAD+ therapy: 250-750mg per session, always infused slowly to avoid side effects
+- IV NAD+ therapy usually lands at 250-750mg per session, and it should always be infused slowly.

 - More is not always better.
-High doses increase flushing and nausea without proportional benefit
+Higher doses often add flushing or nausea without clearly better results.

-- Start low and titrate up regardless of delivery method
+- Start low and titrate up regardless of form.

 Why NAD+ Dosage Differs by Form